ricsimarta/beer-project-teamwork/README.md

-# A simple page, made by 3 students.
+# A simple React page, made by 3 students.
 My part was the menu component, with smaller card components inside, filters and data read from a json file.